Pachouri-Sikandar/appium-automation-testing/README.md

 # appium-automation-testing
 Understanding Appium

+## Note - I do not claim that this is my original work.
+This is just a compilation of the open source available information and tried to make it easier to understand and implement.

 ### What is Appium? and Why to use?
 * Appium is an open-source tool for automation testing for mobile applications.
 * Appium can be used to test native, hybrid and mobile web applications on both Android and iOS platforms.